-One of the wonderful islands that makes up the Canary Islands, Tenerife is filled with stunning unique landscapes and geographical feature.
+One of the wonderful islands that makes up the Canary Islands, Tenerife is filled with stunning unique landscapes and geographical features.
 The largest and most populated among the Canaries, this island is ideal for those who love moving with crowds.

-In Tenerife, they present you with an opportunity to watch whales and other big sized creatures of the sea.
-What about visiting the Teide national park where the highest mountain in Spain is located?
+In Tenerife, they present you with an opportunity to watch whales and other big-sized creatures of the sea.
+What about visiting the Teide National Park where the highest mountain in Spain is located?
 There are also lots of activities which are family-friendly, so never miss this island as you visit Spain.

 There’s hardly any island that has such diverse scenery, with several landscapes and natural elements you’ll hardly see anywhere else.

 To the south of Gran Canaria, you’ll find the classic sands of Maspalomas.
-It also houses rugged mountains, subtropical forests with various unique flora and fauna, together with sandy beaches.
+It also houses rugged mountains, and subtropical forests with various unique flora and fauna, together with sandy beaches.
 Lively at night, Gran Canaria is also a great destination for hikers.

 Windy, Fuerteventura is the second largest among the Canaries.
-With shifting sands of Jandia and Corralejo, this Island is a great destination for lovers of wind-sport.
+With the shifting sands of Jandia and Corralejo, this Island is a great destination for lovers of wind-sport.

 One of the main hotspots for tourists in Fuerteventura is Corralejo, which is in the northern part of the island.
-The resort in this part of the island is a great place for catching fun, a place where British families interact with locals and surfers from different parts of the globe.
+The resort in this part of the island is a great place for having fun, a place where British families interact with locals and surfers from different parts of the globe.